nawah-io/nawah_docs/reference/controllers/ATTR.md

 to accept any `dict` with its keys as strings, and values as integers.
 Further more, there are more options available to control `KV_DICT` type.

 ### `KV_DICT`:key
-Option `key` of type `KV_DICT` specifies accepted type of the keys of Python `dict` to be used as value of the attr.
-Note, since values of attrs with type `KV_DICT` would be translated into JSON objects when passed to MongoDB, option `key` does only accept strings as keys to objects, thus, `KV_DICT`-typed attrs with option `key` other than `STR`, `LITERAL` will raise `InvalidAttrTypeArgException` at time of Nawah app launch.
+Mandatory argument `key` of type `KV_DICT` specifies accepted type of the keys of Python `dict` to be used as value of the attr.
+Note, since values of attrs with type `KV_DICT` would be translated into JSON objects when passed to MongoDB, `Type Attr Arg key` does only accept strings as keys to objects, thus, `KV_DICT`-typed attrs with `key` other than `STR`, `LITERAL` will raise `InvalidAttrTypeArgException` at time of Nawah app launch.

 ### `KV_DICT`:val
-Option `val` of type `KV_DICT` specifies accepted type of the values of Python `dict` to be used as value of the attr.
+Mandatory argument `val` of type `KV_DICT` specifies accepted type of the values of Python `dict` to be used as value of the attr.

 ### `KV_DICT`:min
-Option `min` of type `KV_DICT` specifies minimum number of items of Python `dict` to be used as value of the attr.
-This option is optional.
+Optional argument `min` of type `KV_DICT` specifies minimum number of items of Python `dict` to be used as value of the attr.
 Not setting it will not force any minimum which allow empty Python `dict` to be accepted.

 ### `KV_DICT`:max
-Option `max` of type `KV_DICT` specifies maximum number of items of Python `dict` to be used as value of the attr.
-This option is optional.
+Optional argument `max` of type `KV_DICT` specifies maximum number of items of Python `dict` to be used as value of the attr.
 Not setting it will not force any maximum which would allow any number of items.

 ### `KV_DICT`:req
-Option `max` of type `KV_DICT` specifies the required keys of Python `dict` as list of strings.
-This option allows developers to have free-form Python `dict` as values to `KV_DICT`, but still maintain required keys. e.g.
+Optional argument `reg` of type `KV_DICT` specifies the required keys of Python `dict` as list of strings.
+This argument allows developers to have free-form Python `dict` as values to `KV_DICT`, but still maintain required keys. e.g.
 ```python
 ATTR.KV_DICT(
 	key=ATTR.STR(),